 Hearing music triggers the release of dopamine in the brain, the same chemical that’s released during sex.
 Playing the guitar and enjoying the sounds you are making can make you feel really good.
 Also, according to a study from the University of Utah’s Pain Research Centre, listening to music, and in this case, your own, can take your mind off, and thereby reduce pain.

 7 - Be a better you

 Your personal development is improved in many areas such as concentration, memory, improved communication and self confidence.
-The more you improve at playing guitar the bigger the gains are to you self esteem.
+The more you improve at playing guitar the bigger the gains are to your self esteem.
 This will give you an increased sense of satisfaction, helping you to feel good about yourself.
-You are awesome after all.
+You are awesome after all!

 8 - Unlock creativity

 We are all innately creative, even if at times we don’t feel it.
 Playing guitar reconnects us with our creativity and that in turn helps us express our true authenticity.
 “Creativity [Art] washes from the soul the dust of everyday life” - Picasso

 9 - Open up your world

 The greatest part of learning the guitar is that if you take it seriously enough it can actually earn you some money.
 You can become a performing guitarist one day.
 You could end up travelling the world playing music to new people and expanding your horizons.
 Love your life and live it to the fullest.